-All mining Projects are likely to have required detailed Environmental and Social Impact Assessments (ESIA) at initial design and construction (refer also to CDC Project Design and Construction Guide).
+All mining Projects are likely to have required detailed Environmental and Social Impact Assessments (ESIA) at initial design and construction (refer also to Sector profile: Project design and construction guide).
 Based on the outcome of the ESIA, operators should have developed and implemented management systems and plans in accordance with a mitigation hierarchy to anticipate and avoid (or where avoidance is not possible, minimise) and, where residual impacts remain, compensate/offset for, risks and impacts to the environment.
 These operational systems and plans should cover all E&S matters.

-See also the CDC Environmental and Social Checklist and CDC Governance and Business Integrity Checklist, which provides questions that fund managers should consider when evaluating a mining investment from an ESG perspective.
+See also the Environmental and social checklist and Governance and business integrity checklist, which provides questions that fund managers should consider when evaluating a mining investment from an ESG perspective.

 This section outlines some of the specific risks and impacts that emerge from poor ESG practices.
 Weak management of these aspects may lead to reputational damage, have an impact on a company’s capacity to raise funding (debt and equity) and, more broadly, negatively impact a company’s financial performance.
 Conversely, sound E&S practices are likely to improve the company’s reputation, access to investors and economic performance.